Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 (The phases matter if you're going to do more follow-up operations... but we aren't.)

 Another thing you should notice in the above diagram is that the frequency peaks are resilient to little imperfections.
-Because the number of states ($2^7 = 128$) is not a multiple of the period (5), there's a little kink where the spacing between blips is 3 instead of 5.
+Because the number of states ($2^7 = 128$) is not a multiple of the period ($5$), there's a little kink where the spacing between blips is 3 instead of 5.
 Despite that kink, the peaks are extremely close to 0/5'ths, 1/5'ths, 2/5'ths, 3/5'ths, and 4/5'ths of the way down the output space.

-# Preparing Periodic Quantum States
+# Preparing a periodic quantum state

 I've explained that, if we had a periodic quantum state with unknown period, we could sample from the peaks in its frequency space in order to learn something about the period.
 But how do we prepare that periodic state in the first place?